-Parkinson’s patients may find it hard to stay focused in a conversation, or while reading a book.
-Especially walking and talking may be difficult to do.
+Parkinson’s patients may find it hard to stay focused in a conversation or while reading a book.
+Walking and talking may also be difficult to do.

-Solving problems, switching tasks, starting new things may all become harder to do with Parkinson’s.
+Solving problems, switching tasks, and starting new things may all become harder to do with Parkinson’s.

-In Parkinson’s, usually it is short term memory, things that just happened, that are hard to remember.
+In Parkinson’s, it usually is a short term memory or things that just happened that are hard to remember.
 Long term memory usually functions well with Parkinson’s.
 Generally, memory issues with Parkinson’s are less severe than with Alzheimer’s.

 Finding the right word may be hard.
 The patient may tend to talk less and speak more softly.

 Other symptoms may include slower thinking, difficulty reasoning, declining intelligence, and brain fog.